This post may contain affiliate links. Please read our full Disclosure Policy.

 • Watering your flower pots will be entirely dependent on the type of flowers you choose and the sun exposure that your pot gets, but remember that you will always need to water more than a garden or flowerbed.

 I hope you found this 7 Step Guide to Planting Flower Pots useful!
 If you follow these steps and guidelines, you will have beautiful flower pots all season long!
 Please let me know what you think in the comments below and share this post with your friends and family who are putting together flower pots too!
-I would also love to see the flower pots you put together so please share them with me by tagging me in your social posts over on Instagram!

 Print